 - Expert Selection: The built-in expert system analyzes your data, selects the appropriate forecasting technique, builds the model and calculates the forecasts.

-- DemandCaster Intermittent Demand Model: A model that calculates an items reorder point by sampling historical demand.
+- DemandCaster Intermittent Demand Model (Bootstrapping): A model that calculates an items reorder point by sampling historical demand.
 The traditional approach to calculating intermittent demand order points is by using Croston's method with a calculated safety stock.
 In this case, there is no safety stock applied.
 In certain situations, this methodology provides a more reliable result.

-- Multiple-level Aggregate Models: With the S&OP add-on, multiple-level models allow you to aggregate data into groups that can be reconciled using a top-down, middle-up, or bottom-up approach to produce consistent forecasts at all levels of aggregation.
+- Multiple-level Aggregate Models: With the Advanced Planning add-on, multiple-level models allow you to aggregate data into groups that can be reconciled using a top-down, middle-up, or bottom-up approach to produce consistent forecasts at all levels of aggregation.
 Seasonal and event indexes can be extracted from the higher-level aggregates and applied to lower-level data.

-- New Product Forecasting: Includes several methods for forecasting new products, including forecasting by analogy and item supercession.
+- New Product Forecasting: Includes methods for forecasting new products, including forecasting by analogy and item supercession.